Stand Out on Social Media with a Personal Brand

-Personal branding — the art of communicating what makes you unique — has been around for a long time.
+Personal branding — the art of communicating what makes you unique — has been around for a long time and can be used in your job search.
 Everyone has a personal brand, even you, because everyone is unique.
 But not everyone is good at expressing this differentiation.
-Those people who are seem to prosper in any economic situation.
+Those people who are seemingly irreplaceable prosper in any economic situation.

 To figure out your personal brand, you need to take a serious look at your core existence.
 Really strive to understand your values, passions, and strengths.
 In other words, figure out what makes you you.

 After you’re able to articulate what makes you unique, you can transform that knowledge into a value statement that expresses your worth and fit to prospective employers.
-By expertly communicating your value statement across several different mediums, you can grow your credibility and your brand.
+By expertly communicating your value statement across several different mediums, you can grow your credibility and your brand influence.

 Here are the basic steps for managing your online reputation: